ProvoYsa2/Docs/procedures.md

 ## Missionary Recommendations
 The process of recommending a missionary is managed in the [Missionary Online Recommendation System (MORS)](https://missionaryrecommendations.churchofjesuschrist.org).

 When an individual expresses their interest in serving a mission, the bishop initiates the process using MORS and the process starts from there.
+The missionary candidate completes the online MORS forms, and obtains a physical and dental exam according to the instructions there.

-The bishop will receive the medical and dental evaluation forms.
-He should review the forms before passing them to the stake clerk for entry into MORS.
+The bishop will receive the medical and dental evaluation forms from the physician and dentist.
+He should review the forms and discuss any concerns with the missionary candidate.
+Then he passes the forms to the stake clerk for entry who transcribes the medical and dental forms into MORS.

 **Bishops,** please review the following before passing the recommendation on to the stake level:

 * Make sure that, in their photo, the candidate is wearing missionary attire as described in MORS.
 * If a psychological evaluation is indicated for any reason, please arrange that with **Church Family Services** and review the results before forwarding the recommendation to the stake level.
 * If there are special concerns or considerations, please discuss those with the stake president.

+Once the stake clerk transcries the medical and dental forms, he notifies the Stake Assistant Executive Secretary to make an appointment for the missionary candidate with the stake president.